L-TChen/L-TChen.github.io/content/index.md

 I am an assistant research fellow in the [Theory Research Group](https://www.iis.sinica.edu.tw/en/page/ResearchOverview/Groups/Theory.html) at the Institute of Information Science, [Academia Sinica](https://en.wikipedia.org/wiki/Academia_Sinica).

 I have a double major in Mathematics and Computer Science from the [National Cheng Kung University](https://www.ncku.edu.tw), Taiwan.
-I earned my PhD in [Computer Science](https://www.birmingham.ac.uk/schools/computer-science) at the [Universtion of Birmingham](https://www.birmingham.ac.uk), the UK, under the supervision of [Achim Jung](https://achimjungbham.github.io).
+I earned my PhD in [Computer Science](https://www.birmingham.ac.uk/schools/computer-science) at the [University of Birmingham](https://www.birmingham.ac.uk), the UK, under the supervision of [Achim Jung](https://achimjungbham.github.io).
 Following my PhD, I worked as a postdoc in Germany, the USA, and the UK.

 :::